 Mr. Herring received a Bachelor of Science in marketing from Louisiana State University.

 Ms. Margulies has been a director of Henry Schein, Inc. since 2018.
-She is Vice President and University Chief Information Officer at Harvard University since 2010 and is responsible for information technology strategy, policies, and services that support the University’s mission of teaching, learning, and research.
-She leads Harvard University Information Technology (HUIT), which provides IT services to 30,000 educators, students, and staff and oversees a $200 million budget and 700 staff.
+She served as Vice President and University Chief Information Officer at Harvard University from 2010 to 2021 and was responsible for information technology strategy, policies, and services that support the University’s mission of teaching, learning, and research.
+She also led Harvard University Information Technology (HUIT), which provides IT services to 30,000 educators, students, and staff and oversees a $200 million budget and 700 staff.